 “I took a shot,” says Terry, now a national sales director for a company that provides law enforcement solutions.
 “I found a way to kind of love law enforcement.
 I’ve met high-caliber police officers and federal agents, and I had to put what happened with my family when I was young into perspective.
 What working in this field has done, along with walking with my brother, is it has given me more empathy.
 I had to find that balance in order to move forward,” she says.

 Her journey forward has also been enhanced by her decision to continue on in her educational journey.
 “Learning does give you the ability to do so much in this world,” she says, adding that in 2017, she decided to finish the bachelor’s degree she’d abandoned seven years earlier.

 She completed her business degree and then immediately started her Master of Business Administration, both with University of Phoenix.

+From the moment Terry decided to go back to school, she has added new skills that have helped enhance her career.
 And she’s not done with her education.
 She plans to add two initials before her name.
 “I’m going to get my Doctor of Business Administration,” she says.

 Even as she has moved forward, Terry has discovered that the trajectory is rarely a straight line.
 And there are always stops and starts.

 After surviving her health crisis in 2020, Terry found the job she was in at the time no longer fit her life, especially given her new needs.
 “When I got out of the hospital, they weren’t understanding that I needed to recover,” she says, adding that she now manages a cascading set of health issues, including liver problems, high blood pressure and diabetes.

 “Every aspect of my life is razor-focused on staying alive,” she says, noting that, while she has lost 45 pounds from healthy lifestyle changes, she walked a slow road to recovery in those early months.